-Investors will be familiar with a variety of equity indices: the FTSE 100 in the UK, the Dow Jones Industrial Average in the US, which dates back to 1896, are two of the most famous names.
+Investors will be familiar with a variety of equity indices: the UK top 100 companies in the UK, the Dow Jones Industrial Average in the US, which dates back to 1896, are two of the most famous names.

 In March 2017, the WMA indices will be changing to a new partnership with MSCI instead of FTSE.
 Further information will be available closer to the time about the composition of the new indices.
 We believe they are likely to be more representative of what investors’ portfolios actually look like in practice.